Kitanaluv/NYC-Collision-Dashboard/README.md

 - Step 11: After creating the measures, three card visuals were added to the canvas, each displaying:
 ![Screenshot (105)](https://github.com/user-attachments/assets/9843eb26-08d5-4ea3-8139-19e480e85333)

-- Step 12: We created an overall risk score by combining several key factors, including collision frequency, pedestrian involvement, severity ratio, and contributing risk factors.
+- Step 12: Created an overall risk score by combining several key factors, including collision frequency, pedestrian involvement, severity ratio, and contributing risk factors.
 Each factor was measured and weighted to reflect its importance in determining the overall risk at each intersection.
 This comprehensive risk score allowed us to systematically evaluate and rank intersections, helping to identify the most high-risk areas.